graphikDB/graphik/README.md

 ### Solution

-- a loosely typed Graph database with built in identity awareness via a configured identity provider
+- a loosely typed Graph database with built in identity awareness via a configured identity provider(Google, Microsoft, Okta, Auth0, etc)
     - relational-oriented benefits of a SQL database
     - non-relational-oriented productivity benefits of a NOSQL database
 - zero password management- this is delegated to the configured identity provider